makailamonauni/the-pickle-jar/README.md

-This Expo app, the Pickle Jar, is created by Makaila Monauni and Elise Insall
+This Expo app, the Pickle Jar, is created by Makaila Monauni and Elise Insall.

 # Welcome to your Expo app 👋